St. Sebastian's Church, Neyyassery

-St Sebastian's Church is the centre of worship of Christianity in Neyyassery.
+St. Sebastian's Church is the centre of worship of Christianity in Neyyassery.
 Neyyassery is a village in Kerala.
 The church is located in a beautiful location at the heart of this village.
 The church is located at 11 km away from Thodupuzha which is in Idukki district.
-It was established in 1852 AD and was rebuilt in 1987.
+It was established in 1852 and was rebuilt in 1987.
 First stone laid for the new church on the feast day of the Archangel Michael.
 The parish celebrates the Archangel Michael's feast and Saint Sebastian's feasts every year with a lot of enthusiasm.
 This church is part of the Syro Malabar Church, India.
 The patron of the church is St.Sebastian.